vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### movieConnections

 A list of IMDb title IDs of other titles which have a connection to this title, and the type of connection, for example titles which reference or spoof this title.
-Optionally may include a description of the con- nection.
+Optionally may include a description of the connection.
 A complete list of current connection types can be found on IMDb’s help site, although more may be added in future.

 #### Example